Butter Cake

 What Is The Difference Between Butter Cake And Pound Cake

-Think of butter cake as a close cousin to pound cake.
-They have a rich, buttery flavor and dense texture, perfect for serving with a cup of coffee or tea.
+I think of butter cake as a close cousin to pound cake.
+Both have that rich, buttery flavor and dense texture, making them perfect for enjoying with a cup of coffee or tea.

-Both use similar ingredients, including baking powder as a leavening agent and sometimes milk.
-The main difference between them is the ratio of the main ingredients.
+The ingredients are pretty similar, with both using baking powder as a leavening agent and sometimes milk.
+The main difference is in the ratio of those key ingredients.

 Pound cake gets its name from the traditional recipe that calls for one pound each of butter, flour, and sugar.
-Butter cake, on the other hand, has more butter and sugar, giving it a richer flavor and fluffier texture than pound cake.
+Butter cake, however, has more butter and sugar, giving it a richer flavor and fluffier texture than pound cake.

 Ingredients for plain butter cake recipe.